oneinctrl/oneinctrl.github.io/_posts/mousehack/2024-03-20-weaponizing-a-logitech-mouse.md

 3. Replacing a target/colleague's mouse with the same model - nowadays not only gaming mice have RGB, multiple buttons and memory, there are many "business class" models out there.
 With the increase in popularity of more complex mice, this attack could be as easy as buying the same model as your target and having brief access to swap them.

 # Conclusion
-Given how "trusted" mice are by both humans and technology, and the fact that they come in sexier packages, we as security professionals should start paying more attention to how we provision each device for our homes and for our employees.
+Given how "trusted" mice are by both humans and technology, and the fact that they now come in sexier packages, we as security professionals should start paying more attention to how we provision each device for our homes and for our employees.
 We have numerous controls and expensive tools to protect us from RATs (remote access trojan), we have almost nothing against mice. *I will walk myself out.*

 # References: